Switch from Acetaminophen for Arthritis

 The combination of acetaminophen for arthritis ineffectiveness (especially for moderate to extreme pain) and the gastrointestinal side effects of NSAIDs, present a logical option for trying natural supplements.
 Many people have already made that choice.

-On April 7, 2011, the National Center for Complementary and Alternative Medicine (NCCAM), an arm of the National Institutes of Health (NIH), published an analysis, Many Older People Use Both Prescription Drugs and Dietary Supplements of 3,070 people aged 75 and older.
-Keys found:
+Updated January 30, 2015, the National Center for Complementary and Alternative Medicine (NCCAM), an arm of the National Institutes of Health (NIH), published an analysis, Many Older People Use Both Prescription Drugs and Dietary Supplements of 3,070 people aged 75 and older.
+Key discoveries:

 - Nearly 75% of the participants took at least one prescription drug and one dietary supplement.